isomerpages/pmo-nptd/_our-population/1-population-trends/1b-ageing-population.md

 ![Photo credits: Ministry of Health](/images/stock-image-20.jpg) *Photo credits: Ministry of Health*

 With increasing life expectancy and low fertility rates, the proportion of Singapore’s citizen population aged 65 years and above is rising rapidly - with large cohorts of “baby boomers” entering the post-65 age range.
-Though often viewed as a challenge, longevity also brings the promise of more years in good health for the seniors, and opportunities for their continued learning, active involvement and contributions to society.
+Though often viewed as a challenge, longevity also brings the promise of more years in good health for the seniors, opportunities for their continued learning, as well as active involvement and contributions to society.

 The Action Plan for Successful Ageing is the national blueprint to enable Singaporeans to age well and lead active lives, and to build a nation for all ages.
 The S$3 billion Action Plan, launched by the Ministerial Committee on Ageing in 2015, encompasses a range of initiatives, at the individual, community and national levels.
 It is working towards creating more opportunities for seniors to be meaningfully engaged, be part of a caring and inclusive society, and live well in a city where they can age gracefully and confidently in place.